Skip to the content.

 $ cat ~/unix_lesson/other/sequences.fa

-The cat command prints out the all the contents of sequences.fa to the screen.
+The cat command prints all contents of the file to the screen.

 What does this file contain?